top of page

 Repository Structure

 Following GitOps principles, we maintain a configuration repository that is separate from the code repository.
 This means the build artifact from the code repository is reused across our different environments such as staging and prod, and we can easily promote any particular build version by easily updating our Configuration repo.
 In the case of a Kubernetes-based environment, the configuration repo will hold a YAML manifest where we can simply update the docker image version that should be used.
+For more information on continuous integration and deployment, you can read our blog on practical introduction to CI/CD/CT in DevOps.
 We will discuss GitOps and Configuration repos in more detail in a separate blog post.

 Conclusion